brianch/offline-chess-puzzles/README.md

 The search is a bit slow but I think it's important to use the cvs directly so users can easily replace the file if needed.

 ## License:
-The code is distributed under the MIT License.
-See `LICENSE` for more information.
+- The code is distributed under the MIT License.
+See `LICENSE` for more information.<br/>
-The images in the "cburnett" directory are from Colin M.L.
+- The images in the "cburnett" directory are from Colin M.L.
 Burnett and used under the CC-BY-SA 3.0 unported license (there's a link to the original files in the file license.txt in that directory).